Easy Tips to Getting Started With Influencer Marketing

-In 2017, Walmart launched the marketing campaign “Fight Hunger.
+In 2017, Walmart launched the successful marketing campaign “Fight Hunger.
 Spark Change.” using a combination of influencers including professional athletes, actors, reality TV stars, and social media influencers.

 Walmart’s goal was to use these influencers to create and promote sponsored content on Instagram to help drive social awareness for their cause.
 As part of their #FightHunger initiative, The Walmart Foundation would donate 90 cents to Feeding America for every comment, share, or like on their influencers’ Instagram posts.